Physics-50/Module-3/docs/weak4.md

 5. What other sources of error can you think of?

 **Most students should not need to collect any new data this week.
-If no concerns were raised with your checkpoint and you feel you already made an effort to control these potential sources of systematic error you can proceed straight to the mini-question.** However, if issues were raised with your checkpoints we encourage you to check in with us in office hours.
+If no concerns were raised with your checkpoint and you feel you already made an effort to control these potential sources of systematic error you can proceed straight to the mini-question.** However, if issues were raised with your checkpoints we encourage you to check in with us in office hours and/or talk to us during the week 4 lab period.

 ----------------------